 NKU does not mail bills to students since student accounts tend to change frequently.
 Approximately a month prior to the start of the semester you will receive an account statement to your NKU email address.
 You can always view your 'Biller Direct' page on myNKU to see your balance due.

-Yes, if your account is not paid by the published due date you will be charged a $50 payment plan fee and will be charged a 1.25% account maintenance fee on the unpaid balance each month that the account is unpaid.
+- + Will I be charged a late fee if I do not receive an account statement?Yes, if your account is not paid by the published due date you will be charged a $50 payment plan fee and will be charged a 1.25% account maintenance fee on the unpaid balance each month that the account is unpaid.

-If a student is receiving tuition reimbursement from their employer, the student will initially be responsible for paying the balance up front.
+- + My employer offers tuition reimbursement.
+How does that work?If a student is receiving tuition reimbursement from their employer, the student will initially be responsible for paying the balance up front.
 At the end of the semester, the employer will usually ask for a copy of an account statement from our office indicating the balance has been paid and by what means.
 The student may print off their account statement via their myNKU account under the Biller Direct tab and the Pay Your Bill link.
 The employer will then reimburse the student.
 To avoid any additional fees, the balance will need to be paid in full by the tuition due date each semester.

-Yes, the Northern Installment Plan is available to our students.
+- + Is there a payment plan available?Yes, the Northern Installment Plan is available to our students.
 Charges for the semester are broken into three payments.